Configuring for Performance and Resilience

-A Synergy application’s performance and resiliency can often be significantly improved by careful system design and configuration.
-This topic doesn’t provide details for any particular system, but it does provide general guidelines for improving performance and achieving high availability (resiliency).
+A Synergy application’s performance and resilience can often be significantly improved by careful system design and configuration.
+This topic doesn’t provide details for any particular system, but it does provide general guidelines for improving performance and achieving high availability (resilience).
 It contains the following sections:

 Note